canro91/canro91.github.io/_posts/2025-03-08-TipsForNewCoders.md

 But don't simply ask, "would you like to be my mentor?"
 Everybody will tell you no. Being a "mentor" implies commitment, most of the time, for free.
 [Find alternative ways to be mentored]({% post_url 2024-11-26-FindingMentors %}).

-Often, books are your best mentors too.
+Often, books are your best mentors too. _If only someone had written a book sharing his coding lessons...Wink, wink!_

 ## 5. Be comfortable with the struggle